 #1: Introduce yourself to everyone at once

 - You work at a big company.
 In the cafeteria you notice there's a group of co-workers from another department who seem right up your alley.
 One day you ask if you can sit with them.

 - You live in a dorm, but haven't clicked with anyone on your floor.
 However, you know there's a fun-seeming social circle a floor below.
 One Friday night you pop down, see everyone hanging out in the lounge, where you figured they'd be, and ask if you can join them.

 - There's a gaming store on your campus, and every time you've walked by you could see a bunch of regulars hanging out and playing Magic: The Gathering.
-You walk in one day, introduce yourself, and explain how you're a fan of the game and looking for a group to play with.
+You walk in one day, introduce yourself, and explain how you're looking for a group to play with.

 I realize it takes a certain amount of guts to go up to a group of people and insert yourself into their conversation.
 You may worry it comes off as desperate.
 But if you're their type, and you generally come off as likable and confident, it can all go quite smoothly.
 If that makes you too nervous, you could always try the next option.

 #2: Get to know a few members, then meet the rest of the group through them